e-son/js/README.md

 ### ESON.registerTag( path , obj )

-Registers reviver or namespace to the specified `path`.
-Reviver should be a function accepting one argument, namespace is an object of subrevivers and subnamespaces.
+Registers handler or namespace to the specified `path`.
+Handler should be a function accepting one argument, namespace is an object of subhandlers and subnamespaces.
 Parent namespace of `path` has to be already registered but `path` itself has to be free.